tochibedford/tochibedford/README.md

 😤 I’m currently working on Simple Utility tools with UI's for FL studio

-🌱 I’m currently learning JAVA & ThreeJS
+🌱 I’m currently learning RUST & ThreeJS

 🐣 and I want to learn rust sometime in the future